IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 Why an IPA is Non-Negotiable Before OTP

 An Option to Purchase commits real money.
-For private property, the option fee is typically 1% of the purchase price at issuance — S$15,000 on a S$1.5M condo — with a further 4% on exercise (5% deposit total, market convention).
+For private property, the option fee is typically 1% of the purchase price at issuance (S$15,000 on a S$1.5M condo), with a further 4% on exercise (5% deposit total, market convention).
 For HDB resale, HDB caps the option fee at S$1,000 and the option exercise fee at S$5,000, with combined deposit capped at S$5,000 in flat dollars.
 If the loan does not complete within the exercise window, the deposit is forfeited.
-No negotiation.
+There is nothing to negotiate.

 An In-Principle Approval (IPA) is the bank’s written commitment that, subject to valuation, they will lend a specific quantum at a specific tenure.
-It validates income, debt servicing (TDSR 55%, MSR 30% for HDB), and MAS 4% stress test capacity — before you sign anything binding.
-Without one, the option fee rides on assumptions.
+It checks your income, your debt servicing (TDSR 55%, MSR 30% for HDB), and your MAS 4% stress test capacity before you sign anything binding.
+Without one, your option fee is riding on assumptions.

-Bank-website “eligibility calculators” are not IPAs.
+The “eligibility calculators” on bank websites are not IPAs.
 They are unverified self-assessments.
-A real IPA needs payslips, CPF contribution history, 12 months of bank statements, NRIC, and (if self-employed) two years of NOAs.
+A real IPA needs payslips, CPF contribution history, 12 months of bank statements, NRIC, and, if you are self-employed, two years of NOAs.
 The underwriter signs off in writing.
-That document protects your option fee — not a number on a webpage.
+That document is what protects your option fee, not a number on a webpage.

 14